moorepants/dissertation/systemidentification.rst

    \hat{\theta}_N = \underset{x}{\operatorname{argmax}} V_N(\theta, Z^N)

+where :math:`Z^N` are all the measured inputs and outputs.

-We made use of the Matlab System Identification Toolbox for the identification of the parameters :math:`\theta` in each run of this output error model structure.
+I made use of the Matlab System Identification Toolbox for the identification of the parameters :math:`\theta` in each run of this output error model structure.
+In particular a structured `idss` object was built for

 I further processed all of the signals that were generally symmetric about zero by subtracting the means.
 For some of the pavilion runs, this may actually